 Lifeline Kolkata is Kolkata based.
 They have a helpline at (033) 2463 7401 / 7432 and their timings are 10:00 am to 6:00 pm from Monday to Saturday.
 The email id is firstname.lastname@example.org. (information confirmed by them in October 2013).

 When patients approach end-of-life stages, caregivers may need to evaluate options and make decisions.
 Dementia patients do not always benefit from aggressive medical treatment and repeated hospital visits, and the trade-offs are difficult for lay persons to evaluate.
 A very valuable input at this stage is an understanding of palliative care issues as applicable to dementia.
-For links that discuss palliative care in the context of dementia, check the resources here.
+For links that discuss palliative care in the context of dementia, check the palliative care resources on this page.

 Palliative care is relatively new in India, and most of the focus has been in cancer/ HIV, and most practitioners may not be experienced in dementia palliation.
-Some organizations that work in palliative care and also maintain resources/ directories for various states of India are: Indian Institute of Palliative Care (site under updation: Oct 2013), the Thrissur based organizations, Pain & Palliative Care Society, Thrissur (their directory is here), and Trivandrum-based Pallium India (their directory is here).
+Some organizations that work in palliative care and also maintain resources/ directories for various states of India are: Indian Institute of Palliative Care, the Thrissur based organizations, Pain & Palliative Care Society, Thrissur (or view the directory of the Pain & Palliative Care Society), and Trivandrum-based Pallium India (or view the Pallium directory).
 The following may also be useful: Pain and Palliative Care Society, Medical College, Calicut (a WHO-designated “demonstration project”) and the associated Institute of Palliative Medicine

 Various major hospitals and hospices also have palliative care specialists to help patients suffering from a range of diseases.
 As mentioned above, when looking for a palliative care specialist, please look for persons with training/ experience of helping persons with dementia.